Find information on what the Shared Savings Program means for health care providers and suppliers.

-Any ACO participant, as identified by the taxpayer identification number (TIN), that has a specialty used in assignment (see 45 CFR 425.402), and bills Medicare for primary care services must be exclusive to a single Shared Savings Program ACO.
+Any ACO participant, as identified by the taxpayer identification number (TIN), that has a specialty used in assignment (reference 42 CFR 425.402), and bills Medicare for primary care services must be exclusive to a single Shared Savings Program ACO.
 However, individual practitioners, identified by individual National Provider Identifiers (NPIs), are free to participate in multiple ACOs if they bill under several different TINs.

 Among Medicare shared savings initiatives:

-During a performance year, a Medicare-enrolled TIN can participate in only one shared savings initiative, including certain CMS Innovation Center initiatives (see list below).
+During a performance year, a Medicare-enrolled TIN can participate in only one Medicare shared savings initiative, including certain CMS Innovation Center initiatives (reference the list below).

 There are several Medicare initiatives that aim to promote quality improvement while lowering the growth in health care expenditures.
 Although these programs are separate and distinct, they interact in key areas.
 The following programs intersect with the Shared Savings Program.